corradodebari/RL_p2Continuous-control/Report.md

 - a Critic measures how good the action taken is (value-based)
 - an Actor controls how our agent behaves (policy-based)

-2 Neural Networks (ovvero set of θ) for each Actor/Critic network will be used, defined as follow:
+2 Neural Networks, that is a set of θ (weights), for each Actor/Critic network will be used, defined as follow:

 Actor: